dflaten/advent-of-code-2024/day17/Day17.md

 # Part 1
 Once the program is run what do you get if you use commas to join the values it output into a single string?

+# Part 2
+Given the same input program, what is the value that needs to be put into register a to produce the same output as the current input program.

+So `1,5,7,4,1,6,0,3,0` was the answer in part 1.
+What is the lowest value that can be put into register A to produce this output again?